A compelling mission for female veterans: Focus on heart health.

 Female veterans can take several steps to improve their heart health, including getting preventive care and having basics such as blood pressure, weight and cholesterol checked.

-Those basics are among seven key risk factors targeted by the AHA’s Life’s Simple 7, which outlines lifestyle changes that can help anyone achieve ideal heart health:
+Those basics are among seven key risk factors targeted by the AHA’s Life’s Essential 8, which outlines lifestyle changes that can help anyone achieve ideal heart health:

 - Control cholesterol